Boundaries of universality of thermal collisions for atom-atom scattering: Results

 It is important to quantify the residual sensitivity of rate coefficients to the short-range part of the interaction potentials for thermal collisions within the regime of universal scattering.
-Table \ref{tab:rate_distrib} shows RSD$^\ast$ of the thermal rate coefficient distributions induced by a distribution of interaction potentials covering a $\pm 20~\%$ range of $D_e$ and $R_e$ values for each collision system.
-This variation of interaction potentials significantly exceeds the expected uncertainty of the {\it ab initio} calculations and fits of the interaction potentials \cite{klosElasticGlancingangleRate2023}.
-The values of RSD$^\ast$ reported in Table \ref{tab:rate_distrib} for Ar, Kr and Xe can thus be viewed as the upper limits of the uncertainties of the rate coefficients at room temperature for the fixed values of the long-range interaction parameters $C_n$.
-If the ranges of $D_e$ and $R_e$ are reduced to $\pm 10~\%$, the values of RSD$^\ast$ reduce to 0.1~\% (for Rb-Xe and Li-Xe), 0.2~\% (for Rb-Kr and Li-Kr), 0.5~\% (for Rb-Ar) and 0.7~\% (for Li - Ar).
+Table~\ref{tab:rate_distrib} shows RSD$^\ast$ of the thermal rate coefficient distributions induced by a distribution of interaction potentials covering a $\pm 20\%$ range of $D_e$ and $R_e$ values for each collision system.
+This variation of interaction potentials significantly exceeds the expected uncertainty of the {\it ab initio} calculations and fits of the interaction potentials~\cite{klosElasticGlancingangleRate2023}.
+The values of RSD$^\ast$ reported in Table~\ref{tab:rate_distrib} for Ar, Kr and Xe can thus be viewed as the upper limits of the uncertainties of the rate coefficients at room temperature for the fixed values of the long-range interaction parameters $C_n$.
+If the ranges of $D_e$ and $R_e$ are reduced to $\pm~10\%$, the values of RSD$^\ast$ reduce to 0.1\% (for Rb-Xe and Li-Xe), 0.2\% (for Rb-Kr and Li-Kr), 0.5\% (for Rb-Ar) and 0.7\% (for Li - Ar). {We observe that RSD$^\ast$ for Rb-He in Table~\ref{tab:rate_distrib} exceeds its RSD.
+This is because Rb-He has the largest equilibrium distance among the systems considered in this work, and, as noted earlier, the rate coefficients are more sensitive to variations in the equilibrium distance than in the well depth.
+Moreover, the rate coefficient for Rb-He exhibits more rapid variation near its well depth compared to other collision systems, as shown in Fig.~\ref{fig:de_dev}.}

+{We note that the electronic structure calculations for light atoms (e.g. He, Ne) are more tractable than those for heavy atoms (e.g. Ar, Kr, Xe).
+Consequently, the uncertainties in interaction potentials for light atoms are smaller than those for heavy atoms~\cite{klosElasticGlancingangleRate2023,medvedevInitioInteratomicPotentials2018}.
+This implies that for non-universal systems, the comparatively low uncertainties in interaction potentials provide reliable rate coefficient predictions despite the lack of universality.
+The numerical results in supplemental material~\cite{supplemental} illustrate the uncertainties of collision rate coefficients with typical uncertainties in interaction potentials from quantum chemistry calculations.}